ethel-rios/Predicting-Credit-Card-Defaults-with-Logistic-Regression/README.md

 | Income             | 15.6    | 0.003     |
 | Years at address   | 8.3     | 0.042     |

-### Part 3: Model Development (Logistic Regression)
+### Part 3: Logistic Regression Model
 The model was designed not only to classify defaults but to optimize business outcomes by adjusting the classification threshold and calculating the financial cost of decisions.

-Trained with class_weight='balanced' to handle imbalance.
-Threshold tuned to 0.55 to minimize cost per application.
 Key steps:
-1. Stratified Train/Test Split
+- Data Split: Stratified Train/Test
-2. Feature Scaling (StandardScaler)
-3. Probability Threshold Adjustment
+- Scaling: StandardScaler
+- Training: Logistic Regression with class imbalance handling
+- Threshold Tuning: Set to 0.55 for optimal cost
-4. Custom Cost Function Applied
+- Evaluation: Metrics + Custom Cost Function

-### Part 4: Visualizations:
-- ROC Curve with AUC
-- Confusion Matrix with Accuracy, Recall, Specificity, Precision
-- Cost Comparison Chart: Model vs Baseline
+- Visualization: ROC, Confusion Matrix, and Cost Comparison Charts

-## Key Insights

-### Top 3 Predictors of Default
-1. **Credit Card Debt**
-2. **Employment Tenure**
-3. **Customer Age**

-### Financial Impact Analysis
-- Defaults Prevented: 17 (Saved $85,000)
-- Good Customers Rejected: 14 (Lost $35,000)
-- Net Savings: $50,000.00 total | $625.00 per application
+### Next Steps
+- Test with Larger Dataset
+- Automate Threshold Selection
+- Compare Other Classifiers like Random Forest